Video Footage of the Sail to Halifax

 Dump emotion.
 It's not going to help.
 You are the only one who feels it.
 Sad, angry, hard-done-by, scared, lonely, betrayed... forget about it.
 It eats precious time, destroys motivation, and saps the energy you need to survive whatever it is that's making you emotional!

 What is happening now?
 What is about to happen?
 What can you do to mitigate the negative ramifications?
-Standing on the track with a train bearing down; pray, hope, have faith, trust god, ignore or deny the train... or get the hell out of the way?
+Standing on the track with a train bearing down; pray, whine, trust god, ignore or deny the train... or get the hell out of the way?

 Nobody cares as much about your survival as you do.
-Miracles are random outliers that survivors-of are too stupid to see as such.
-Rescue is for the privileged few.
-Considering it wastes times and incurs emotion.
+Miracles are random outliers that survivors-of rarely see as such.
+Rescue is for the privileged few; the ones you hear about.
+Considering it wastes time and incurs emotion.

 Take responsibility for your survival, nobody else will.
 You are alone, regardless of where you are, or who with.